zenstackhq/zenstack-docs/blog/multi-tenant/index.md

 Here comes the full-stack toolkit ZenStack we are building.
 One of the most important things ZenStack is trying to solve is allowing you to define access policies directly inside your data model, so it's easier to keep the policies in sync when your data models evolve.

 **ZModel**, the modeling DSL of ZenStack, is a superset of the Prisma schema.
 For example, let’s add the Space(tenant) concept to the classical Prisma Post example.
-The Primsa schema would look like below:
+The Prisma schema would look like below:

 ```prisma
 model User {